-Professor and Fulbright scholar Holli DeVon confronts on an emerging problem of cardiovascular disease in HIV patients
+Fulbright scholar Holli DeVon confronts emerging health issue in Rwanda

 The first lesson of living in Rwanda, says Holli DeVon, is this: Never leave home without a bottle of water and baby wipes.

 “You never know what’s going to happen when you’re out,” says DeVon, PhD ’02, MS ’82, RN, FAHA, FAAN, UIC College of Nursing professor and head of the Department of Biobehavioral Health Science.

 You might find yourself in a bathroom with no running water, or, as happened to her one day, on a nearly four-hour odyssey home due to road closures.

 DeVon spent the spring 2018 semester on a Fulbright grant in Rwanda, a four-month, jam-packed experience that she describes as life-changing.
 Her mission there: Study how various risk factors contribute to cardiovascular disease among patients with and without HIV.

 “It’s really important because HIV is a significant problem in sub-Saharan Africa, but now that treatment has improved quite a bit … patients with HIV are often living a normal lifespan,” she says.
 “Because they’re living a normal lifespan, they’re now susceptible to noncommunicable diseases like heart disease.”

 The Fulbright: A goal reached